hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 Paper copyright will be transferred to the IEEE as part of the publication process.

-Paper decisions will be announced on December 30, 2019, and will also be available in [PrecisionConference](https://new.precisionconference.com/haptics).
+Paper decisions will be announced in late December, and will also be available in [PrecisionConference](https://new.precisionconference.com/haptics).

 ## **Videos**